Libertarianism in the United States: 18th century

-Forrest McDonald echoed Rothbard's contentions, arguing that, "without exception, the major British politcal writers who carried the English libertarian tradition through the eighteenth century were gentrymen who were writing in fierce opposition to the new financial order."
+Forrest McDonald echoed Rothbard's contentions, arguing that, "without exception, the major British political writers who carried the English libertarian tradition through the eighteenth century were gentrymen who were writing in fierce opposition to the new financial order."
 This new order had been created by mercantile bankers invested in monetary policy over broader fiscal concerns that included real estate, mostly under the Walpole ministry.
 In emphasizing the fiscal dimensions of real estate, McDonald averred, "Americans had evolved a set of advanced ideas and institutions regarding the rights of individuals to hold unfettered title to real property; indeed, they had developed the quite radical practice of treating land as an actual commodity, to be bought and sold at will...Thus the Americans absorbed the poison of antifinance capitalism with their mother's milk of liberty."
 McDonald pointed out, however, that "the Americans" periodically failed to collapse or conflate dual branches of a given dichotomy.
 For example, "the British writers and their American readers distinguished between liberty and licentiousness, the one resting upon virtue [in government], and the other upon depravity.
 But the distinction was scarcely one to satisfy any true libertarian."

 In January 1776, only two years after coming to America from England, Thomas Paine published his pamphlet Common Sense calling for independence for the colonies.
 Paine promoted classical liberal ideas in clear and concise language that allowed the general public to understand the debates among the political elites.
 Common Sense was immensely popular in disseminating these ideas, selling hundreds of thousands of copies.
 Paine would later write the Rights of Man and The Age of Reason and participate in the French Revolution.
 Paine's theory of property showed a "libertarian concern" with the redistribution of resources.